znvcx/worthyourtime/README.md

 4. The changes will be applied immediately to the current page and all future pages.

 Choose the mode that best suits your needs and browsing experience.

+## Whitelist and Blacklist Modes
+Whitelist and blacklist modes allow you to control on which URLs the price conversion should occur.

+### Whitelist Mode
+In whitelist mode, the extension will only convert prices on the URLs listed in the whitelist.

+### Blacklist Mode
+In blacklist mode, the extension will convert prices on all URLs except those listed in the blacklist.

+### Manage Whitelist and Blacklist
+1. Open the extension popup by clicking on the extension icon in the browser toolbar.
+2. Go to the lists management by clicking on the lists management icon.
+3. Add or remove URLs from the whitelist or blacklist as needed.

 ## Project Structure
 <pre>